zzzprojects/learn-orm/tutorials/csharp-tutorial/file-handling.md

 | WriteAllLines() | Creates a new file, writes a collection of strings to the file, and then closes the file. |
 | WriteAllText()  | Creates a new file and writes the contents to it.
 If the file already exists, it will be overwritten.|

-Let's consider the following simple example, where we the simple string is written to the file using the `WriteAllText()` method and then read all the contents from the file using the `ReadAllText()` method.
+Let's consider the following simple example, where the simple string is written to the file using the `WriteAllText()` method and then reads all the contents from the file using the `ReadAllText()` method.

 ```csharp
 string writeText = "This is a C# Tutorial, and you are learning file handling.";